MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 To ensure that your end users always have a functioning version of your app, the CodePush plugin maintains a copy of the previous update, so that in the event that you accidentally push an update that includes a crash, it can automatically roll back.
 This way, you can rest assured that your newfound release agility won't result in users becoming blocked before you have a chance to roll back on the server.
 It's a win-win-win!

 > [!NOTE]
-> Any product changes that touch native code (e.g. upgrading Cordova versions, adding a new plugin) can't be distributed via CodePush, and therefore, must be updated via the appropriate store(s).
+> Any product changes that touch native code (e.g. upgrading Cordova versions, adding a new plugin) can't be distributed via CodePush, and so, must be updated via the appropriate store(s).

 ## Supported Cordova Platforms
 Cordova 5.0.0+ is fully supported, along with the following associated platforms: